How to Sort Your Waste

 This item can be hazardous to safety or health.

-Do not place a dead animal in your recycling, organics, or garbage for collection.
+Do not place a dead animal in your recycling or organics for collection.

 This item has options for disposal.